ngs-doo/dsl-client-java/README.md

 ## Introduction

-DSL client is a set of core Java files used for interaction of DSL platform and Java.
+DSL client is a set of core Java files used as compile target for [DSL Platform] [1].

-If you are new to the DSL platform, take a look at [introduction] [3] and check out [the tutorials] [4].
+If you are new to the DSL Platform, take a look at [introduction] [3] and check out [the tutorials] [4].
 You can even [try it online] [5] (but not in Java).

-## Installing

-This package should primarily be used for testing.
-To setup DSL platform in an easy way, we recommend you to create and download a project from [dsl-platform.com][1].
-For further information about using DSL platform in your projects, follow the instructions in the Setup guide.

-## Running tests
+## Why?

-Tests are not yet ported to this repository.
-You can expect them soon.
+DSL client is compatible with [Revenj] [6] REST API.
+This means it can be used as Java/Android library for interaction with Revenj.

+DSL client can also be used as fastest [JSON serializer] [7] for JVM.

 ## Documentation